RACS-SADL: Robust and Understandable Randomized Consensus in the Cloud: Experimental evaluation

 \subsection{\sys WAN Normal Case Performance}

-In this experiment, we evaluate the normal-case synchronous performance of \sys deployed in 5 geographically distant AWS regions. \cref{fig:normal_case_performance_wan_median_5_replicas} and \cref{fig:normal_case_performance_wan_tail_5_replicas} depict the experimental results using 5 replicas and 5 front-ends.
+In this experiment, we evaluate the normal-case synchronous performance of \sys deployed in 5 geographically distant AWS regions.
+Because we observed the same throughput and latency for Raft and Multi-Paxos (due to their identical structure during normal-case replication), we only depict the Multi-Paxos performance for clarity in the figures. \cref{fig:normal_case_performance_wan_median_5_replicas} and \cref{fig:normal_case_performance_wan_tail_5_replicas} depict the experimental results using 5 replicas and 5 clients.

 \textbf{\sys vs Multi-Paxos}: We observe in \cref{fig:normal_case_performance_wan_median_5_replicas} that \sys delivers a saturation throughput of 200k cmd/sec throughput under 300ms median latency, which is comparable to the performance of Multi-Paxos (200k cmd/sec under 300ms latency).
 In the synchronous execution both \sys and Multi-Paxos have 1 round trip latency per batch of commands, hence share the same performance characteristics.
-Hence the experimental claim \textbf{C1} holds.
+Hence the experimental claim \textbf{C2} holds.

-\textbf{\sys vs Epaxos commit:} We observe in ~\cref{fig:normal_case_performance_wan_median_5_replicas} that EPaxos-commit (without command execution) delivers a throughput of 500k+ cmd/sec under 170ms median latency.
+\textbf{\sys vs Epaxos-commit:} We observe in ~\cref{fig:normal_case_performance_wan_median_5_replicas} that EPaxos-commit (without command execution) delivers a throughput of 500k+ cmd/sec under 170ms median latency.
 The EPaxos-commit experiment employs a conflict rate of 2\%\cite{tollman2021epaxos} hence 98\% of the time, commands are committed in one round trip, without serializing through a leader replica.
-In contrast, \sys builds a total order of commands, serialized using a leader-replica, hence naturally the performance is bottlenecked by the leader replica's capacity.
+In contrast, \sys builds a total order of commands, serialized using a leader-replica, hence naturally the \sys performance is bottlenecked by the leader replica's capacity.

-\textbf{\sys vs Epaxos exec:} As shown in \cref{fig:normal_case_performance_wan_median_5_replicas}, the median latency of EPaxos-exec (with command execution) is 300ms higher on average than \sys in the 50k--200k cmd/sec throughput range.
+\textbf{\sys vs Epaxos-exec:} As shown in \cref{fig:normal_case_performance_wan_median_5_replicas}, the median latency of EPaxos-exec (with command execution) is 300ms higher on average than \sys in the 50k--200k cmd/sec throughput range.
 This higher latency stems from EPaxos's dependency management cost~\cite{tollman2021epaxos,matte2021scalable}.
 Hence, we conclude that when measured for execution latency, \sys outperforms EPaxos.

-\textbf{\sys vs Rabia:} Finally, we observe that Rabia achieves less than 100 cmd/sec throughput under 1000ms median latency (hence not shown in \cref{fig:normal_case_wan_performance_replicas}).
-Rabia makes a design assumption that network delay is smaller than the interval between two consecutive requests ( see section 3.2 of Rabia\cite{pan2021rabia}), a condition that holds only in the LAN deployment.
-The Rabia paper acknowledges this limitation in their paper and claims performance only in a LAN setting. \href{https://github.com/AnonymousPersonForCodeSubmission/racs-sadl-appendix/blob/main/RACS evaluates Rabia against \sys in a LAN setting.